vsevolodnedora/bns_ppr_tools/README.md

 2) do the comprehensive, easily extendeble analysis of this data.
 Available standart methods (-t otion).
 For that mask option (-m) has to set.
 For example: `-t geo` would stand for geodesic criteria to unbound material.
 `-t all` to do all the below mention tasks one after another
-`-t hist` creates and plot histograms of variables that speified with option -v, like -v Y_e theta vel_inf
+`-t hist` creates and plot histograms of variables that speified with option -v, like --v_n Y_e theta vel_inf
 `-t timecorr` creates a correlation from set of histograms for different timesteps.
 Usefull to see the evolution
 `-t corr` creates and plots correlations (2D histograms) of pairs of variables that speified with option -v, like -v Y_e theta vel_inf theta
 `-t totflux` creates and plots total flux of the ejecta